mmkim1210/GeneticsMakie.jl/docs/src/examples/gtf.md

 ```

 !!! info "Chromosome names"
-    Chromosome names are munged to not contain “chr” prefix, and their type is a `String`,
+    Chromosome names are munged to not contain “chr” prefix, and their type is `String`,
     since there could be non-numerical chromosome names, such as sex chromosomes and mitochondrial genome.

 To reduce memory intake, we can also subset `gencode` to most commonly used columns